Placement Tests and Options

 - The student is close to testing into college level courses

-- The student wishes to test in a higher level course
+- The student wishes to test into a higher level course

 How will I know where I have been placed?